-This course requires students to integrate real world skills and experience with theoretical concepts and knowledge obtained during their program in an international context.
-Students will undertake an international work-integrated placement, in block mode..
-This is achieved through integrating real world skills and experience with work-integrated, experiential learning supported by appropriate readings and academic guidance.
+This course requires students to integrate the theoretical concepts and knowledge obtained during their program with real world skills and experience in an international context.
+Students will undertake an international work-integrated learning placement, in block mode.
+This work-integrated, experiential learning will be supported by appropriate readings and academic guidance.

-1. demonstrate legal skills and expertise within the context of international clinical placement;
+1. Demonstrate legal skills and expertise within the context of international work integrated learning placement;

-3. demonstrate their ability to practise cross-cultural communication in legal contexts;
+3. Demonstrate ability to practise cross-cultural communication in legal contexts;

-4. synthesise their social and legal experience for the purpose of oral presentation.
+4. Synthesise social and legal experience for the purpose of oral presentation.

 During the teaching term and before commencing the placement students must attend a short lecture series to cover course requirements, assessment processes, cross-cultural communication and workplace issues including professional standards of conduct, Equity and Diversity and WH&S requirements.